Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Magnetothermal evolution

-We consider two representative examples throughout, featuring poloidally-dominated, large-scale magnetic fields with an average strength of $\gtrsim 10^{14}$~G that are nearly identical with respect to physical parameters (e.g. total magnetic energy, mass and radius, multipolarity, and poloidal-toroidal partition).
+We consider two representative examples throughout, featuring poloidally-dominated, large-scale magnetic fields with an average strength of $\gtrsim 10^{14}$~G that are practically identical with respect to physical parameters (total magnetic energy, mass and radius, multipolarity, and poloidal-toroidal partition).
 The key distinction lies in the initial location of electric currents (CC or CT), highlighting the role of circulatory motions.
-This seemingly gentle change leads to fundamentally different evolutionary pathways: Fig.~\ref{fig:contours Rm} shows their numerically-determined (solving equation~\ref{eq: induction equation} together with that of heat-balance) temperature–field-strength tracks.
-The overlaid colours depict the magnetic Reynolds number \eqref{eq:reynolds} with both, initially-hot models beginning in the top-right of the diagram.
-The CT track (dashed line) descends vertically, reflecting cooling with minimal magnetic activity until late times.
-In contrast, the CC model (solid line) diverts within $\sim 10^{2}$~yr from this dive, evolving toward the bottom-left as the field decays in unison with cooling.